Parking Spaces: Abstract

 \section{Abstract}

 Let $W$ be a Weyl group with root lattice $Q$ and Coxeter number $h$.
 The elements of the finite torus $Q/(h+1)Q$ are called the $W$-{\sf parking functions}, and we call the permutation representation of $W$ on the set of $W$-parking functions the (standard) $W$-{\sf parking space}.
 Parking spaces have interesting connections to enumerative combinatorics, diagonal harmonics, and rational Cherednik algebras.
 In this paper we define two new $W$-parking spaces, called the {\sf noncrossing parking space} and the {\sf algebraic parking space}, with the following features: \begin{itemize} \item They are defined more generally for real reflection groups. \item They carry not just $W$-actions, but $W\times C$-actions, where $C$ is the cyclic subgroup of $W$ generated by a Coxeter element. \item In the crystallographic case, both are isomorphic to the standard $W$-parking space. \end{itemize} Our Main Conjecture is that the two new parking spaces are isomorphic to each other as permutation representations of $W\times C$.
 This conjecture ties together several threads in the Catalan combinatorics of finite reflection groups.
-We provide evidence for the conjecture, proofs of some special cases, and suggest further directions for the theory.
+Even the weakest form of the Main Conjecture has interesting combinatorial consequences, and this weak form is proven in all types except $E_7$ and $E_8$.
+We provide evidence for the stronger forms of the conjecture, including proofs in some cases, and suggest further directions for the theory.